Jake Areman

-Jake E. Areman (born March 9, 1996) is an American soccer player who currently plays for the Tampa Bay Rowdies in the USL Championship.
+Jake E. Areman (born March 9, 1996) is an American retired soccer player.

 Raised in Freehold Township, New Jersey, Areman played prep soccer at Colts Neck High School.

 Career

 College and amateur

 Areman played college soccer at the University of Maryland from 2013 to 2014, before transferring to Monmouth University in 2015.

 While at college, Areman also appeared for USL PDL club New York Red Bulls U-23 in 2017.

 Professional

 Areman signed with United Soccer League side Charlotte Independence on March 1, 2018.
-He scored his first professional goal on August 25, 2018 against North Carolina FC.
+He scored his first professional goal on August 25, 2018, against North Carolina FC.

 Following Charlotte's self-relegation to USL League One, Areman remained in the USL Championship by signing with the Tampa Bay Rowdies.
+Areman was released by the Rowdies following the 2023 season.

+Areman announced his retirement from the professional game in a thread on his personal Twitter account on January 17, 2024.